ding-lab/MIRMMR/README.md

 # MIRMMR (murmur)
-Microsatellite Instability Regression using Methylation and Mutations in R
+Microsatellite Instability Regression using Methylation and Mutations in R. MIRMMR uses logistic regression model building to predict microsatellite instability (MSI) status.
+Model building modules include penalized, stepwise, and univarite regression techniques.
+Once a model is built, the predict module allows new data to be scored quickly.
+The compare module lets users compare the performance of multiple tools.
+Remember,

 > All models are wrong but some are useful. --George Box, statistician